LLNL/UnifyFS/docs/testing.rst

 Integration Tests
 -----------------

-The UnifyCR examples_ are being used as integration tests with continuation integration tools such as Bamboo_ or GitLab_.
+The UnifyFS examples_ are being used as integration tests with continuation integration tools such as Bamboo_ or GitLab_.

 To run any of these examples manually, refer to the :doc:`examples`